 Some sufferers have lactose intolerance rather than IBS as the symptoms can be really similar.

-If you suffer from this, you should consider a lactose free diet which can be used alongside your IBS DIET PLAN.
+If you suffer from this, you should consider a lactose intolerance diet which can be used alongside your IBS DIET PLAN.